NixOS/nix.dev/maintainers/README.md

 ## Members

-Current members are listed on the GitHub team [`@NixOS/documentation-team`](https://github.com/orgs/NixOS/teams/documentation-team).
+Current members are listed on [the website](https://nixos.org/community/teams/documentation/), and can be pinged using the GitHub team [`@NixOS/documentation-team`](https://github.com/orgs/NixOS/teams/documentation-team).

 ## Responsibilities